Entanglement dynamics: Generalized master equation for uniformly accelerated two-level systems: Entanglement dynamics

 \subsection{Entanglement degradation}

 Let us first consider the system to be initially in a maximally entangled state and compute its evolution.
 It is well known that this setup provides the scenario to study a phenomenon called \textit{entanglement degradation}.
-The interest in studying this phenomenon is that the entanglement degradation for accelerated atoms will behave differently from inertial atoms due to the Unruh effect \cite{gallock2021entangled}.
+The interest in investigating this lies in the fact that entanglement degradation for accelerated atoms will behave differently from inertial atoms due to the Unruh effect \cite{gallock2021entangled}.
 This phenomenon can be investigated by using as the initial state the symmetric state $\ket{S}$ or the antisymmetric state $\ket{A}$.
+It is important to point out that many works consider a non-trivial orthogonal distance $|\Delta \textbf{y}|$ between the two-level systems~\cite{hu2015,yu2016pra}.
+In the present study, this effect can be observed as a change in the $\phi$ function defined by Eq. \eqref{coshphi}.
+We observed that this modification leads to a change in the concurrence that is irrelevant compared with the change in the proper acceleration of the two-level systems.
+By this reason we choose to work with $|\Delta \textbf{y}|^2 = 0$.

 For the the system prepared in the symmetric state the results are depicted in Fig. \ref{fig:ent_death_s}, where we have fixed the value of acceleration of the second two-level system $(\alpha_2^{-1})$ and varied the acceleration of the first two-level system $(\alpha_1^{-1})$.
 In Fig. \ref{fig:ent_death_a} we used the antisymmetric state as the initial state of the system where $\alpha_2$ is fixed and we varied $\alpha_1$.
 We observe that the entanglement degradation occurs faster for the system prepared in the state $\ket{S}$.
 Moreover, notice the early-stage disentanglement developed by the two-level system -- the profile seen in the degradation of the correlations of the two-level systems by environmental noise is compatible with the known effect of entanglement sudden death~\cite{doi:10.1126/science.1167343}.
 Such results are in agreement with the outcomes presented in Ref.~\cite{hu2015}.